MyPureCloud/developer-center-blog/source/2018-06-15-open-data-exporter/index.html.md

 author: tim.j.smith@genesys.com
 ---

-The Open Data Exporter is an open source configurable node.js service that executes PureCloud API requests, performs data calculations and transformations, and exports the data into templates.
+The Open Data Exporter is an open source configurable node.js service that executes Genesys Cloud API requests, performs data calculations and transformations, and exports the data into templates.
 This application serves as a starting point for building data export integrations.
 Common use cases include:

 * Providing historical data to an external WFM system
 * Generating contact reports to import into an external CRM system